-5.2.
+6.2.
 Client Security Considerations

-An IPP Client SHOULD follow these recommendations: the recommendations below
+An IPP Client SHOULD follow these recommendations:

 - 1. A Client SHOULD securely store at rest any personally identifiable information (PII) and authentication credentials such as passwords. - 2.
 A Client SHOULD only respond to an authentication challenge over a secure connection (TLS) [RFC8010][RFC8011] unless TLS is not supported over that transport (e.g. IPP USB). - 3.
 A Client SHOULD validate the identity of the Printer by whatever means are available for that connection type.
-If the connection is secured via TLS [RFC8010], the Client SHOULD validate the server's TLS certificate, match it server certificate SHOULD be validated and matched to the originating host, and cross-check it to match and against the host name or IP address inaddresses from the IPP URI for the target Printer.
+If the connection is secured via TLS [RFC8010], the Client SHOULD validate the server's TLS certificate, match it to the originating host, and cross-check it to match the host name or IP address in the IPP URI for the target Printer.
 If the connection is not secured via TLS, other means may be needed. - 4.
 A Client SHOULD provide a means to allow the User to examine a Printer's provided identity. - 5.
 A Client SHOULD provide one or more means of notification when it is engaging with a previously encountered Printer whose identity has changed. - 6.
 OAuth2 Considerations - 1.
 The recommendations in "Proof Key for Code Exchange by OAuth Public Clients" [RFC7636] SHOULD be followed, since the threats described therein has been observed in practice. - 2.
 The recommendations in "OAuth 2 for Native Apps" [RFC8252] should be followed if the print system provides its own user interface presentation and controls for handling the OAuth2 authentication steps, to mitigate the risks described therein.

-5.3.
+6.3.
 Printer Security Considerations